 What should I tell my wedding guests?

 The key thing to keep in mind is communication.
-Keep your guests up-to-date and informed as best you can, as something develops (like a travel ban or event restrictions) let them know straight away – particularly with your overseas guests.
-We think it’s also best to be respectful of their individual decisions.
-If they have said that they feel uncomfortable with attending due to having elderly parents that they’re looking out for, or whatever the reason may be, then understand that it’s nothing personal and they are simply prioritising the health and safety of their family.
+Keep your guests up-to-date and informed as best you can, as something develops (like a travel ban or event restrictions) let them know straight away.
+It’s best to be respectful of their individual decisions.
+If they have said that they feel uncomfortable with attending due to having elderly parents that they’re looking out for, or whatever the reason may be.
+Understand that it’s nothing personal and they are simply prioritising the health and safety of their family.

 Coronavirus Symptoms To Look Out For

 According to the World Health Organisation, the Coronavirus disease (COVID-19) is characterised by mild symptoms including a runny nose, sore throat, cough, and fever.
 Illness can be more severe for some people and can lead to pneumonia or breathing difficulties.